Skip to main content

 Demoiselles Beach, Hopewell Rocks Park

 More than 250,000 people visit The Hopewell Rocks between June and September.
 In August, that’s an average of over 3,000 people per day.
 Most of the visitors come to the park to explore the beach around the flowerpot rocks, an amazing display of the tidal forces in the Bay of Fundy.
 A trail by the Visitor Centre will take you to the much quieter Demoiselles Beach.
-This long sandy beach is separated from the rest of the park by the rocky cliff formations in one direction.
+This long sandy beach is separated from the rest of the park by the rocky cliff formations.
 Shepody Mountain looms on the horizon in the other direction.

-Although Demoiselles Beach Trail is much quieter, you should still definitely visit the beach around the flowerpot rocks on your visit.
+Although Demoiselles Beach Trail is much quieter, but you should still definitely visit the beach around the flowerpot rocks on your visit.
 I would suggest visiting them before your hike to Demoiselles Beach and again afterwards to get a sense of how fast these tides rise and fall.
 Note that the flowerpot rocks are under water at high tide so plan your visit accordingly.

 11. SPLIT ROCK